 The new premises of the Silesian Museum are one of the biggest contemporary museum investments in Poland.
+Building was created by Riegler Riewe Architekten.
 The complex of buildings of the Silesian Museum, situated in the former Katowice coal mine, along with other institutions (still under construction), creates a “Cultural District” – the new center of cultural life for the Agglomeration.
 The main part of the architectural complex of the Silesian Museum is a seven-story building, where 4 stories are underground!

 The wayfinding system designed by us included graphic and industrial design elements for the following interiors of the new premises of the Silesian Museum: the main building with central hall, the administrative building, the building of the Polish Scenography Center, “Warszawa” former pit shaft adapted for a restaurant, former electrician’s workshop adapted for a technical building, a three-story underground car park (directional markers dividing the parking space and parking places’ markers), communication routes and a park between the buildings.
 The complex structure of the building required designing a multi-faceted visual information, a proprietary system of pictograms and a series of original graphics.